Shinoby1992/adidas-account-gen/README.md

 - `termcolor`

 ## Installation and Usage
+### Method 1 (windows only)
+Use these instructions if you are on windows.
+The generator will attempt to edit your hosts file if needed automatically.
+If this fails, just follow the instructions for editing your hosts file manually
+- Run command prompt or other console application as admin
+- Make sure you have installed all of the modules listed above, using `pip install` (or `pip3 install` if you have python2 too) to do so
+- `cd` into the directory location
+- `python main.py` or `python3 main.py` if you also have python2 installed and added to path
+- You must SOLVE CAPTCHAS MANUALLY (one per account you want to create)

+### Method 2
 - You need to add the below line to your hosts file (google how to do this if you do not know)
 - `127.0.0.1 fuckrsvpkingz.adidas.co.uk`
 - Make sure you have installed all of the modules listed above, using `pip install` (or `pip3 install` if you have python2 too) to do so